Kevin McCloud’s favourite Grand Designs

 5. Twenty-First-Century Chalet (Series 10, 2010)

 The owners of the 21st Century Chalet bought the plot in Woodbridge, Suffolk in 2006 and got planning permission in 2007.
 A year later, one of the owners was diagnosed with cancer and, later, tragically passed away.
-The house was scaled down and building costs were cut back, but despite these unbelievable challenges, what emerged was house that was beautiful, sustainable, dramatic and truly inspiring.
+The house was scaled down and building costs were cut back from £579,000 to £220,000.
+But despite these unbelievable challenges, what emerged was house that was beautiful, sustainable, dramatic and truly inspiring.

 Kevin McCloud says: ‘I love this place… a home with all the attitude and resilience of its owner.’